Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 app, for example), you will likely generate Identity writes to the old Core API.

 Following the migration, if we receive a request to an `Identity` endpoint that results in a write to the core API, we will persist the data in the Core API _and replay the request into the Edge API_.
-This will happen for 4 weeks following the migration.
-After that you should stop writing Identities to the core API.
+You can then update your API endpoints/SDKs in your own time to gradually move over the Edge API.

 This will give you time to migrate your users over to the new version of your application.